 The TOE may run on various hardware platforms.
 The hardware platform is not part of the TOE.
 The minimum requirements on the hardware platform comprise a CPU with a memory management unit (MMU) and support for different CPU privilege modes as well as having a suitable Platform Support Package (PSP).
-The supported CPU architectures are x86 64-bit, ARMv7, or ARMv8.

-2.4 TOE Description
+3.4 TOE Description

-2.4.1 TOE Architecture
+3.4.1 TOE Architecture